Income tax explained

 Here we cover the basics of income tax and how tax might be paid on your pension income or savings interest.

 Income tax is collected by HM Revenue & Customs (HMRC) on behalf of the government and is used towards funding public services and education as well as investing in road repairs and housing.

-The tax you are charged depends on the amount of income you receive.
-The salary from your job, profits from your business, pensions and rent received if you’re a landlord are just a few income examples.
+The tax you are charged depends on the amount of taxable income you receive.
+The salary from your job, profits from your business, pensions and rent received if you’re a landlord are just a few examples of taxable income.

-There are allowances which mean you don’t usually pay income tax on all your taxable income.
+There are allowances which mean you don’t usually pay income tax on all your income.

 The personal allowance is an amount of money you are allowed to earn before you start paying income tax which is reviewed every tax year and is subject to change.
 If you earn less than the personal allowance limit, you shouldn’t need to pay any income tax.

 Let’s look at a simple example based on the 2023/24 tax year rates and allowances.
 Income tax bands and rates are different if you live in Scotland.

 Up to £12,570